SfC Home > Education > Tricks for Good Grades >

 This lesson will answer those questions.

-Check your study methods
+Check your best study method

 You need to determine whether your personality and study methods would work well if you studied with another person.